online-photo-submission/cloudcard-photo-downloader/scripts/README.md

   - description: The location of your pem file that contains the private key

-Once these variables are configured, the cloudcard photo downloader needs to be set up to run this script once photos have been sucessfully downloaded.
+Once these variables are configured, the CloudCard photo downloader must be set up to run this script once photos have been successfully downloaded.
 The recommended configuration is: `ShellCommandService.postDownloadCommand=./sftp-script.sh`

 ---